ajberkley/cl-binary-store/README.md

 #### \*support-shared-list-structures\* default: T

-Let this to NIL if you have no list circularity (when it is NIL basic circular lists are supported as the first CONS we see in a list is recorded as a reference, so almost all data will work fine with this NIL; NIL makes this package behave like cl-store which will die / explode if given any complex circularity in a list).
+Let this to NIL if you have no list circularity (when it is NIL basic circular lists are supported as the first CONS we see in a list is recorded as a reference, so almost all data will work fine with this NIL; this is the same as cl-store:\*precise-list-storage\*.
 Setting this to NIL is a significant performance improvement if you have list heavy data.

 #### \*write-magic-number\* default: NIL